smarsx/larena/README.md

 }
 ```

-- main entry point to game
+- the main entry point to ocmeme's
 - minting an Ocmeme gives you a constant emission of $GOO, which is then used to mint and vote on $PAGES
 - when epoch concludes tokenURI becomes top-voted page
 - any funds paid > price are auto-refunded